mediamonks/muban/docs/data-files.md

 # Data

 The data files, located at `src/data/`, provide the content and the structure of your pages.
-Every page has it's own data file, which can be either `yaml` or `json`.
+Every page has it's own data file, which can be either `yaml`, `json` or `js`.
-Since `yaml` is less verbose, and can better handle multiline content, we've chosen that as the default.
+Since `yaml` is less verbose, and can better handle multiline content, we've chosen that as the default. `js` can be useful for more dynamic data, when creating loops or needing something from `process.env`.

 To reader a page, the `src/app/component/layout/app/app.hbs` is provided with the data for the page, and will decide how it will be rendered.